pymc-devs/pytensor/doc/tutorial/modes.rst

 Configuration
 =============

-The :mod:`aesara.config` module contains several *attributes* that modify Aesara's behavior.
-Many of these attributes are examined during the import of the :mod:`aesara` module and several are assumed to be read-only.
+The :mod:`pytensor.config` module contains several *attributes* that modify Pytensor's behavior.
+Many of these attributes are examined during the import of the :mod:`pytensor` module and several are assumed to be read-only.

-*As a rule, the attributes in the* :mod:`aesara.config` *module should not be modified inside the user code.*
+*As a rule, the attributes in the* :mod:`pytensor.config` *module should not be modified inside the user code.*

-Aesara's code comes with default values for these attributes, but you can override them from your ``.aesararc`` file, and override those values in turn by the :envvar:`AESARA_FLAGS` environment variable.
+Pytensor's code comes with default values for these attributes, but you can override them from your ``.pytensorrc`` file, and override those values in turn by the :envvar:`PYTENSOR_FLAGS` environment variable.

 The order of precedence is:

-1. an assignment to ``aesara.config.<property>``
+1. an assignment to ``pytensor.config.<property>``
-2. an assignment in :envvar:`AESARA_FLAGS`
+2. an assignment in :envvar:`PYTENSOR_FLAGS`
-3. an assignment in the ``.aesararc`` file (or the file indicated in :envvar:`AESARARC`)
+3. an assignment in the ``.pytensorrc`` file (or the file indicated in :envvar:`PYTENSORRC`)

-You can display the current/effective configuration at any time by printing `aesara.config`.
+You can display the current/effective configuration at any time by printing `pytensor.config`.
 For example, to see a list  of all active configuration variables, type this from the command-line:

 .. code-block:: bash

-    python -c 'import aesara; print(aesara.config)' | less
+    python -c 'import pytensor; print(pytensor.config)' | less

 For more detail, see :ref:`Configuration <libdoc_config>` in the library.